 General Description: Violet-green Swallows (Tachycineta thalassina) are birds of the open sky that feed on the wing and don't often perch where you can get a good look at them.
 In flight, Violet-greens are iridescent green above and bright white below with bright white patches on the sides of the rump.
-The top of the head is dark and the chin is light, similar to Tree Swallows, but a crescent-shaped, white earpatch extends up and over the eye.
+The top of the head is dark and the chin is light, similar to Tree Swallows, but a crescent-shaped, white ear-patch extends up behind and over the eye.

 Taxonomy: Passeriformes, Hirundinidae, Hirundininae.